starnold-redhat/demos/pipelines-and-gitops/SETUP.md

     ```

-    * Modify the task to use your git user name and git email as the default values ( or modify the pipeline in the next step to pass these values in)
+    * Modify the task to use your git user name and git email as the default values, also modify the OPS_GIT_NAME and SRC_GIT_NAME to be the name of the appropriate git repos.
+    * Now you need to include the new task so it gets created by argo.
+To do this, navigate to config/cicd/base.
+Edit the kustomzation.yaml file, and add in the new task by including `- 04-tasks/update-image-tag.yaml` in the resources section.
+It should look a bit like this.

+    ```
+    - 03-secrets/gitops-webhook-secret.yaml
+    - 03-secrets/webhook-secret-dev-python-devfile.yaml
+    - 04-tasks/update-image-tag.yaml
+    - 04-tasks/deploy-from-source-task.yaml
+    - 04-tasks/set-commit-status-task.yaml
+    ```

     * Go to the 05-pipelines folder, and open up the app-ci-pipeline.yaml
-    * After the build image task, add the following task definition to the pipeline (changing the gitops repo value).
+    * After the build image task, add the following task definition to the pipeline (changing the gitops repo value, username and email).

     ```
     - name: update-ops-repo